benjyz/benjyz.github.io/_posts/2019-05-19-decisions.markdown

 just the decision itself.
 But a commitment to formulated goals has been said to be important to any organisation.

 The analysis of decisions in the context of blockchain systems is complicated, in particular the relationship between incentive and choice.
 Algorithms can now define monetary payoffs, which is a powerful tool.
+Money is a tool to communicate what is considered valuable and therefore codifies decisions in a fundamental way.
+Property clubs have different ways and processes for decision making.
+"The proof-of-work also solves the problem of determining representation in majority decision making. [...]
+The majority decision is represented by the longest chain, which has the greatest proof-of-work effort invested in it."